anissen/cosy/wishlist.md

 - [ ] Add a colored dot (●) in the error output to indicate which phases reported the error?
 - [ ] MAYBE serialize function arguments coming from other languages and deserialize on the Cosy-side?
 It could be a way to avoid dealing with complex function arguments but it probably won't work.
 - [ ] Make more of the standard library be implemented in Cosy (see https://oaklang.org/lib/std)
+- [ ] Use ??, ?. and local static variables from Haxe nightly

 # Project wishlist
 - [ ] Make a syntax highlighting extension for vscode